sarasinha1207/Face-Recognition-based-Attendance-System/README.md

 <br>

 ## Results and Snapshots
-The system was tested with [Number] individuals in the database.
+The system was tested with 50 individuals in the database.
 It was able to successfully recognize them in real-time under normal lighting conditions.

 <p align="center"><img width="1895" height="1098" alt="image" src="https://github.com/user-attachments/assets/9a4e27be-cd76-40e8-89ab-2b6f6526e666" /></p>
 <p align="center"><em>Figure 1: A screenshot of Main Launcher</em></p>